Henry Clinton (British Army officer, born 1730): Seven Years' War

-By 1758 Clinton had risen to be a lieutenant colonel in the 1st Foot Guards, which was later renamed the Grenadier Guards, and was a line company commander in the 2nd Battalion and was based in London.
-The 2nd Battalion, 1st Foot Guards, was deployed to Germany to participate in the Seven Years' War, arriving at Bremen on 30 July 1760 then joining the main Army, operating under Conway's Corps near Warberg.
-George II died on 25 October 1760 and Clinton, along with all Officers of the Regiment, was amongst those listed in the renewal of commissions to George III, in London, on 27 October 1760.
+By 1758 Clinton had risen to lieutenant colonel in the 1st Regiment of Foot Guards, commanding a line company in the regiment's second battalion.
+The battalion deployed to Germany during the Seven Years' War, arriving at Bremen on 30 July 1760 then joining the main British army, operating under Henry Seymour Conway near Warberg.
+George II died on 25 October 1760 and Clinton, along with rest of the 1st Foot Guards' officer, was amongst those listed in the renewal of commissions to George III, in London, on 27 October 1760.

-Clinton was back with the 2nd Battalion coming out of winter quarters, at Paderborn in February 1761 and with the unit at the Battle of Villinghausen on 16 July 1761, then under Prince Ferdinand, the Hereditary Crown Prince, at the crossing of the Diemel, near Warburg, in August, before wintering near Bielefeld.
+Clinton was back with the 2nd Battalion coming out of winter quarters, at Paderborn in February 1761 and with the unit at the Battle of Villinghausen on 16 July 1761, then under Charles William Ferdinand at the crossing of the Diemel, near Warburg, in August, before wintering near Bielefeld.
 His father died this year necessitating a return to England to resolve family affairs.

 In 1762 the unit, part of the force led by Prince Ferdinand, was in action at the Battle of Wilhelmsthal on 24 June 1762.
 After this action they participated in cutting the French supply lines at the heights of Homberg on 24 July 1762 and secured artillery into position.
-It was after this engagement that the unit lost its commanding officer, Major General Julius Caesar who died at Elfershausen and is buried there.
+It was after this engagement that the unit lost its commanding officer, Major General Julius Caesar, who died at Elfershausen and is buried there.
 Clinton, now a colonel (seniority dated to 24 June 1762), was appointed as aide-de-camp to Prince Ferdinand by the start of 1762 and was with him when he attacked Louis Joseph, Prince of Condé at the Battle of Nauheim on 30 August 1762.
 Prince Ferdinand was wounded during this engagement and Clinton severely wounded forcing him to quit the field.
 This and the consequent siege of Cassel, were the last actions of the 1st Foot Guards in the Seven Years' War and Clinton returned to England.
 Clinton had distinguished himself as an aide-de-camp to Brunswick, with whom he established an enduring friendship.

 During these early years, he formed a number of friendships and acquaintances, mostly with other officers serving in Brunswick's camp.
 These included Charles Lee and William Alexander, who styled himself "Lord Stirling"; both of these men would face Clinton as enemies in North America.
 He formed long-lasting and deep friendships with John Jervis, and William Phillips; Phillips later served under Clinton in North America, and Jervis rose to prominence in the Royal Navy.
 He also made the acquaintance of Charles Cornwallis, who would famously serve under him as well.